 The landscape next to the train tracks was scarred by bomb craters and this helped Bowie create an unique place in his own mind.
 When he decided his album Low needed a opening song for its night side, Warsaw came to his mind again.

 But there is a lot more to the story than just this.

 Often, Brian Eno would be working alone on what would become the album Low in a studio at Château d’Hérouville in France.
 Bowie was breaking up with his manager in a court in Paris and, before he left the studio one time, he asked Eno for a slow piece that would have an almost religious feel to it.
-Eno listened to Visconti’s 4 year old son playing a few notes on a piano and decided to loop it on a synthesizer since he really enjoyed what he listened.
-That loop developed into a longer melody using Brian Eno’s methods of deliberate randomness and Warszawa started to take shape.
+Eno listened to Visconti’s 4-year-old son playing a few notes on a piano and decided to loop it on a synthesizer since he really enjoyed what he listened to.
+That loop developed into a longer melody using Brian Eno’s methods of deliberate randomness, and Warszawa started to take shape.